.env · security🔥 popular

 When to use this tool

-• Before pasting an .env into Slack, Discord, or a support ticket
+• Before pasting a .env into Slack, Discord, or a support ticket

-• Pre-push check to make sure no live secrets slipped into a branch
+• Pre-push check to confirm no live secrets slipped into a commit

-• Auditing a teammate's .env.local before they join a codebase
+• Auditing a teammate's .env.local before they join a shared codebase

 Common mistakes